 The SWTs began work in April 2008 with a charter to define sustainability in each of the environmental areas and in 2009 moved into development of long range master plans that provide options for maintaining campus operations in environmentally sustainable ways.
-Stanford's Energy & Climate Plan was submitted to campus executive leadership in May 2009 and draft master plans for Water and Transportation were completed in August 2009 and are now going through internal review.
-It is expected that the Water and Transportation Plans will be completed and upon executive approval will be moved into implementation alongside the Energy & Climate Plan in FY 2010.
-In addition, master plans for Waste Management, Grounds Management, and Green EB (Existing Buildings) Operations will be developed under the SWT process in 2010.
+Stanford's Energy & Climate Plan was submitted to campus executive leadership in May 2009 and draft master plans for Water and Transportation are now going through internal review.
 Residential & Dining Enterprises (RD&E), which includes Stanford Dining and Student Housing, has consistently taken steps towards sustainability by reducing food waste and encouraging energy and water conservation.
 Additionally, the Stanford Recycling Center run by Peninsula Sanitary Services Inc (PSSI) is implementing programs to guide the campus towards a zero-waste goal.

 Operational units within Land, Buildings and Real Estate (LBRE) providing major assistance in developing and implementing these plans include the Department of Project Management, Land Use and Environmental Planning, Capital Planning and Space Management, University Architect and Planning Office, and Buildings & Grounds Maintenance.
-Major support and collaboration for these efforts is also provided by university Communications, Government and Community Relations, Woods Institute, School of Earth Sciences, Precourt Institute, Residential and Dining Enterprises; School of Medicine; Graduate School of Business; Alumni Association; and many others.
+Major support and collaboration for these efforts is also provided by university Communications, Government and Community Relations, Woods Institute, School of Earth Sciences, Precourt Institute, Residential and Dining Enterprises, School of Medicine, Graduate School of Business, Alumni Association, and many others.